Puslapio vaizdai

 Why,

 f T. and H. read the next line before this: and fo make neceffity's barp pinch the accufative to wage, without which T. fays there is no fyntax or grammatical coherence.
 But why not?
-Suppose to be a comrade, &c. fhould be taken fubftantively, and neceffity's fharp pinch to be put in appofition to it; F3 fure
+Suppofe to be a comrade, &c. fhould be taken fubftantively, and neceffity's fharp pinch to be put in appofition to it; fure

 Our youngest born, I could as well be brought

-To keep base life a-foot-Return with her?
+To keep bafe life a-foot-Return with her?

 Persuade me rather to be flave, and fumpter,